-Under this alternative, the commercial buildings would be a minimum of twostories tall to provide adequate noise shielding from Duane Avenue.
+Under this alternative, the commercial buildings would be a minimum of two-stories tall to provide adequate noise shielding from Duane Avenue.
 The commercial component would be constructed along the entire Duane Avenue frontage and extend back 200 feet into the property.
 This would allow a maximum of 458 multi-family (apartment) residences to be constructed on the remainder of the site.
 To maintain for-sale townhouses on-site, however, the total residential unit count would be reduced to 281 units.
 Open space would be provided consistent with City requirements.

 2. Comparison to the Proposed Project.
 No residences would be constructed along Duane Avenue under this alternative, so no residences would be exposed to interior noise levels in excess of acceptable City standards.
-Therefore, the significant noise impact under the project and the maximum build out/corner mixed use scenario would be avoided.
-This alternative would have comparable construction impacts compared to the proposed project, including air quality, noise, cultural resources, and biological resources.
+Therefore, the significant noise impact under the project would be avoided.
+This alternative would have comparable construction impacts compared to the proposed project, including noise, cultural resources, and biological resources.

 As proposed, 281 residences would be constructed on the project site under alternative, so future residents would be potentially exposed to hazards or hazardous materials.
-Therefore, the significant hazards and hazardous materials impact under the project and the maximum build out/corner mixed use scenario would not be avoided.
+Therefore, the significant hazards and hazardous materials impact under the project would not be avoided.

 The area of impervious surface area cannot be known without a specific site plan.
-Nevertheless, consistent with the requirements of the maximum build out/corner mixed use development scenario, any development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
+Nevertheless, any development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
 As a result, this alternative would have a less than significant impact on the storm drainage system.